Even if you aren’t sure you really want this job, your goal is to be impressive enough that the employer will extend a job offer.

-Employers have two primary goals for the job interview: first, to determine if you are qualified for the job and, second, to discover if you are someone who would fit well into the organization.
+Employers have two primary goals for the job interview.
+First, they want to determine if you are qualified for the job and, second, they want to discover if you are someone who would fit well into the organization.

-[For more information, read Dress for (Interview) Success: 7 Tips.]
+[For more information, read Dress for (Interview) Success.]

 Don’t share an accomplishment unless it is relevant and impressive.
 For example, this accomplishment is impressive-- “I was the bid manager for a successful $1.2 billion federal government contract proposal…” -- but it is not relevant to a social media marketing job.
 Focus on your most recent accomplishments that are relevant to the requirements of this job.